 “Come at once “

 Birmingham was soon forgotten after Arthur received a telegram from an old friend, which read, “Come at once, I have urgent need of you, Budd.”
 In any narrative about the life of Arthur Conan Doyle it’s impossible not to mention his relationship with one George Turnavine Budd a fellow medical student from his university days.

-Budd, described by Russell Miller as, “ugly, unpredictable, aggressive, mercurial, brilliant, mad and if inclined enormously good company.
+Budd, is described by Russell Miller as, “ugly, unpredictable, aggressive, mercurial, brilliant, mad and if inclined enormously good company.
 Suffice to say the time Arthur spent with Budd, who had developed a successful medical practice, in the town of Plymouth on the south coast of England, was at the very least, explosive.

-However in due course Arthur left to set up his own practice, moving further along the coast to the town of Southsea.
-Very slowly the business began to expand although for 1882, his first year tax return only totalled £134, barely enough to live on.
+However, in due course Arthur left to set up his own practice, moving further along the coast to the town of Southsea.
+Very slowly the business began to expand although, for 1882, his first year tax return only totalled £134, barely enough to live on.